Kyohei Sorita Piano

 Show Full Bio Back to Intro Download Bio English

-In 2020 he gave his debuts in Paris and at the Vienna Musikverein to much acclaim.
+In 2020 Sorita gave his debuts in Paris and at the Vienna Musikverein to much acclaim.
 His orchestra collaborations include Deutsches Symphonie-Orchester Berlin, Tonkünstler-Orchester, RAI National Symphony Orchestra, Mariinsky Orchestra, Warsaw National Philharmonic Orchestra, Russian National Orchestra, NHK Symphony Orchestra, Yomiuri Japan Symphony Orchestra, Tokyo Metropolitan Symphony Orchestra and he played under the baton of conductors like Robin Ticciati, Sebastian Weigle, Yutaka Sado, Andrea Battistoni, Andrey Boreyko or Mikhail Pletnev.

-In 2012 Sorita became known to a wider audience overnight when he won 1st prize, the audience prize and three other special prizes at the 81st Japan Music Competition.
+Sorita became known to a wider audience overnight in 2012 when he won 1st prize, the audience prize and three other special prizes at the 81st Japan Music Competition.
 He subsequently studied at the Moscow Tchaikovsky Conservatory and then at the Chopin University of Music in Warsaw.
 In addition to invitations to St. Petersburg, where he made his debuts with a solo recital and with the Mariinsky Orchestra as part of the Russian International Music Festival, his debut recital at the sold-out Suntory Hall in Tokyo followed with great success in 2016.

 His latest recording, Prokofiev’s piano concerto no. 3 with the Tonkünstler Orchestra under the baton of Yutaka Sado was released in 2021.